 In Defense of the Bus

 The Bus system is perhaps the most underrated thing in Paris, in my opinion.
 I think the main reason for that is because it appears to be more complicated than the metro.
 It's true that there are many more bus lines than metro lines, but the beauty of the bus is that you can see out the windows!
-The busses are lined with huge picture-windows, so you can see all the pretty architecture along the ride.
+The buses are lined with huge picture-windows, so you can see all the pretty architecture along the ride.
 Being able to actually see where you're going will also help you get your bearings in a new city.
 Other perks of the bus: more fresh air, because it's not buried underground like the metro, and it's so much easier to board.
 You won't have to climb up and down stairs, especially helpful when carrying heavy luggage!
 Don't be afraid of the bus, give it a try!
 Check out this blog post to see a tour of bus line 87.

 Types of Tickets